superhero1/ffritz/README-APP.md

 persistent by calling nvsync.
 The service name is preceded by two digits controlling the initialization order.

+The tool "ffservice" provides a simple script to operate services:

+	ffservice start _servicename_
+	ffservice stop _servicename_
+	ffservice enable _servicename_
+	ffservice disable _servicename_

 Most user editable configuration files for these services are located below

 	/var/media/ftp/ffritz

+The script /usr/local/etc/ffshutdown attempts to unmount the application package by
+- stopping all services
+- killing all remaining PIDs that access the image
+- umnounting /usr/local

 Following is a list of services (service name in brackets).